CortopiaStudios/GORN2-Mod-Kit/README.md

 - Use the `PlayerStartPoint` component to define the player’s spawn location.
 You can place the prefab from `Assets/Cortopia/Prefabs/PlayerStartPoint.prefab` in your scene.

 ## 💥 Using GORN2 Physic Materials
-The mod kit includes physic materials from the main game.
+The Mod Kit includes physic materials from the main game.
 These not only define physical interactions but also control collision effects, audio, VFX, and penetration logic via the `Piercing` component.

 To use them: